-Online timesheets can be viewed by community service workers, worksite supervisors, probation officers and court officers with 24/7 access to authorized users.
-These online timesheets may not be available in all jurisdictions depending on the preference of probation and court officers.
-Most worksites will supply you with a timesheet and or letter of completion which you will need to present to your court services or probation to prove you did the assignments.
-If they do not supply a timesheet, please contact Records@CommunityService101.com to request a blank timesheet or access to online timesheets and reports.
+Online time-sheets can be viewed by community service workers, work-site supervisors, probation officers and court officers with 24/7 access to authorized users.
+These online time-sheets may not be available in all jurisdictions depending on the preference of probation and court officers.
+Most worksites will supply you with a paper time-sheet and or letter of completion which you will need to present to your court services or probation to prove you did the assignments.